fabiomotoca/powershell/README.md

 ## Bulk Change User Email and Add the Old Email as an Alias

 Create an users.csv file with 03 columns; SamAccountName, NewEmail, Alias.
+This file is optional, but you will need to change the script a bit.

 ```powershell
 Import-Module ActiveDirectory